denten-books/plain-text/1-metaphor.md

 be familiar with on-line viewing tools" [@cox_method_1999].

-Another metaphor machine can be found in the collaboration between the influential product design firm IDEO and Xerox.
+Another metaphor machine can be found in the collaboration between the influential product design firm IDEO and Xerox in the 1990s.
 The two worked on an early file manager shell PC Catalog, later renamed to TabWorks.
 In describing the design process, IDEO developers wrote about defining "key elements of the metaphor" contained in the image of "tabs" and "catalogs."
 "The book *cover*," they wrote, "opened to display three *rings* binding a set of divider *tabs*, each containing one or more *pages*."
 Pages, in turn contained *items* or "icons representing documents or applications" [@moll-carrillo_articulating_1995, 1-7].
 In a similar binder-based software application, the engineers at IBM describe the "contents of the notebook metaphor," which are "displayed as a stack of sheets."
 "In this way, the